Skip to main content

 EU AI Act for Financial Services AI: Compliance Requirements

-This guide breaks down exactly what the EU AI Act requires of financial services organizations, where it intersects with existing regulations like MiFID II and DORA, and how compliance teams can build a practical roadmap for meeting these obligations before the enforcement deadlines arrive.
+This guide breaks down exactly what the EU AI Act asks of financial services organisations, where it overlaps with regimes like MiFID II and DORA, and how your compliance team can build a roadmap that actually gets you to the enforcement deadlines in one piece.

 Why Financial Services AI Attracts High-Risk Classification

-The EU AI Act classifies AI systems according to the risk they pose to fundamental rights and safety.
-Under Annex III, point 5(b), AI systems used to evaluate the creditworthiness of natural persons or to establish their credit score are explicitly designated as high-risk.
-This is not a grey area or a matter of interpretation.
-If your organization uses AI to assess whether a consumer qualifies for a loan, a mortgage, or a credit card, that system falls squarely within the high-risk category.
+The EU AI Act sorts AI systems by the risk they pose to fundamental rights and safety.
+Under Annex III, point 5(b), AI systems used to evaluate the creditworthiness of natural persons or to establish their credit score are explicitly designated high-risk.
+There is no grey area here, and nothing to argue about.
+If your organisation uses AI to decide whether a consumer qualifies for a loan, a mortgage, or a credit card, that system sits squarely inside the high-risk category.

 Beyond credit scoring, Annex III captures several additional financial use cases:

-Fraud detection AI and algorithmic trading systems may not appear explicitly in Annex III, but they can still trigger high-risk classification depending on how they are deployed and whether they impact individuals' access to financial services.
-Compliance teams should conduct a thorough risk assessment for every AI system in their portfolio rather than assuming any system is automatically exempt.
+Fraud detection AI and algorithmic trading systems do not appear by name in Annex III.
+That does not put them in the clear.
+Either one can still tip into high-risk classification depending on how it is deployed and whether it shapes an individual's access to financial services.
+The safe move is to run a proper risk assessment on every AI system in your portfolio, rather than assuming anything is exempt by default.

 High-Risk Obligations for Financial AI Systems

-Once an AI system is classified as high-risk, the EU AI Act imposes a comprehensive set of requirements under Articles 8 through 15.
-For financial institutions, these translate into concrete operational demands.
+Once an AI system is classified as high-risk, the EU AI Act stacks a full set of requirements on top of it under Articles 8 through 15.
+For a financial institution, those are not abstract principles.
+They turn into concrete things your operations team has to build and keep running.

 Risk Management System (Article 9)

-Financial institutions must establish and maintain a risk management system for each high-risk AI system.
-This is not a one-time exercise.
-The risk management system must operate as a continuous, iterative process throughout the entire lifecycle of the AI system.
-For a credit scoring model, this means:
+You must establish and maintain a risk management system for each high-risk AI system.
+This is not a box you tick once and forget.
+The risk management system has to run as a continuous, iterative process across the entire lifecycle of the AI system.
+For a credit scoring model, that means:

-- Identifying and analyzing known and reasonably foreseeable risks to health, safety, and fundamental rights.
+• Identifying and analysing known and reasonably foreseeable risks to health, safety, and fundamental rights.

-For financial AI, particular attention must be paid to the risk of discriminatory outcomes.
-A credit scoring model that systematically disadvantages applicants based on protected characteristics such as ethnicity, gender, or age represents both an AI Act violation and a breach of existing anti-discrimination law.
+For financial AI, the risk to watch hardest is discriminatory outcomes.
+A credit scoring model that systematically disadvantages applicants on protected characteristics such as ethnicity, gender, or age is not just an AI Act violation.
+It is also a breach of anti-discrimination law you were already bound by.
+One model, two regimes, double the exposure.

 Data Governance (Article 10)

-Article 10 sets out strict requirements for training, validation, and testing data.
-Financial institutions must ensure that datasets used to develop credit scoring, insurance pricing, or creditworthiness models meet specific quality criteria:
+Article 10 lays down strict requirements for training, validation, and testing data.
+The datasets you use to build credit scoring, insurance pricing, or creditworthiness models have to clear specific quality criteria:

-- Data must reflect the specific geographical, contextual, behavioral, or functional setting in which the AI system is intended to operate.
+• Data must reflect the specific geographical, contextual, behavioural, or functional setting in which the AI system is intended to operate.

 Technical Documentation (Article 11)

-Every high-risk AI system must have comprehensive technical documentation prepared before it is placed on the market or put into service.
-For financial AI systems, this documentation must include:
+Every high-risk AI system needs complete technical documentation in place before it is placed on the market or put into service.
+Not after launch.
+Before.
+For financial AI systems, that documentation must include:

 Record-Keeping and Logging (Article 12)

-High-risk AI systems must be designed to enable automatic recording of events (logs) during operation.
-For credit scoring and insurance AI, this means maintaining logs that allow for:
+High-risk AI systems must be built to record events automatically (logs) while they run.
+For credit scoring and insurance AI, that means keeping logs that cover:

 Logs must be retained for a period appropriate to the intended purpose of the system, and in any case for no less than six months unless otherwise provided by applicable Union or national law.
-Given that financial regulations often require longer retention periods, institutions should align their AI logging with existing record-keeping obligations.
+Here is the practical wrinkle: financial regulations frequently demand far longer retention than that.
+So set your AI logging to your existing record-keeping obligations, not to the floor, and you will not get caught short.

 Human Oversight (Article 14)

-AI systems classified as high-risk must be designed to allow effective human oversight.
-In the financial services context, this means that credit decisions, insurance pricing determinations, and fraud detection alerts generated by AI must be subject to meaningful human review.
+High-risk AI systems must be designed to allow effective human oversight.
+In financial services, that means credit decisions, insurance pricing calls, and fraud detection alerts coming out of an AI must face meaningful human review.
 The Act requires that human overseers:

-This requirement has significant implications for straight-through processing (STP) in lending.
-Fully automated credit decisions with no human involvement may not satisfy Article 14 unless the institution can demonstrate that the system's design incorporates effective override mechanisms and that staff are trained and empowered to use them.
+This one bites hard on straight-through processing (STP) in lending.
+A fully automated credit decision with no human in the loop may not satisfy Article 14 at all, not unless you can show the system was built with effective override mechanisms and that your staff are trained and genuinely empowered to use them.
+A stop button nobody is allowed to press does not count.

 Overlap with Existing Financial Regulation